groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 ## Membership

 <span id="v20-upgrade-FAQ-mem-attrs"></span>
-## Customized attributes to save member information to fit your account needs
+### Customized attributes to save member info to fit your account needs
 Use member attributes, which can be a number, text, a checkbox or single/multiple choice values, to save custom information about your members to satisfy your account's specific needs.
 Add a number, text, checkbox or single/multiple choice value attributes on your <img src="/docimages/transparent-gear-icon.png" height="22">**Member Attributes** page.

-Attributes can also be used to personalize emails or target recipients who have specified attribute values set in their Profile.
+Attributes can also be used to personalize emails or target recipients with specified attribute values set in their Profile.
 To personalize your email using attributes, click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline-useattrs) if you're composing your email in your online account or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox-useattrs) if you're sending from your personal inbox.
 And then to target recipients using attribute values, click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline-send) when composing online or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]##gv-3send-2sendInbox-listattraddr) if sending from your personal inbox.

 <span id="v20-upgrade-FAQ-basics-mem-shareemails"></span>
 ### Shared email addresses between GroupVine20 users is no longer allowed